- Oops!Something went wrong.Please try again later.

 She’s a woman of contradictions: Bell breathlessly pivots between froth and seriousness, jokes and sincerity, cleaning up a fallen plant while wearing 3-inch heels.
 It’s a quality that extends to her on-screen roles.
 In her existentialist NBC sitcom The Good Place, which is heading into its fourth and final season, Bell’s character is a bad person learning to be good.
 In Veronica Mars, which returned for a fourth season on Hulu 12 years after it was canceled, she’s a hard-nosed detective on the outside and a marshmallow on the inside.
 In Frozen 2, the sequel to the 2013 blockbuster Disney hit, out in November, she’s happy-go-lucky Princess Anna, a girl who copes with the pain and alienation of her life with a song.
 (Yes, she can sing, too.)
 Her career is full of performances that blend the sad and happy, highs and lows.
 As a person, she embodies the same.
 “It is a paradox because I was given this package, this is the bottle of molecules I was given, and it looks to be something that it’s not,” she says.
 “It’s why it’s funny when I swear.
 You just don’t think a little girl like this is going to swear at you that much.”

 Is it jarring, having everyone think one thing of you and constantly proving them wrong?
-“I think my presence confuses people sometimes because I don’t know if it’s unexpected or if I’m weirder than I even think I am,” she admits, then gives the idea a positive spin: “I am honored to be one of the human beings that is representing women who can’t be defined.”
+“I think my presence confuses people sometimes because I don’t know if it’s unexpected or if I’m weirder than I even think I am,” she admits, then gives the idea a positive spin: “I am honoured to be one of the human beings that is representing women who can’t be defined.”

 Because Bell’s schedule is so packed, we’re chatting in abbreviated segments in between looks over the course of the day.
 Her longtime hair stylist, Christine Symonds, and makeup artist, Simone Siegl, quietly go about their business while I pepper her with questions.
 “I’ll tell you one thing,” she begins.
 “I do not waste time.
 I can separate what is necessary and what is not very easily.”